kvarak/dnd/docs/_Classes/barbarian.md

 You can use this feature once and regain its use when you finish a short rest.
 In addition  you can spend 2 **fury** as a ***bonus action*** to reset its use.

 ### Assured Assignment
-*6th-level Path of the Marauder feature*

 You never have any trouble trusting your faithful crew to get things done.
 While you are raging, your allies gain a bonus to damage rolls against creatures adjacent to you.
 The bonus equals your rage damage bonus.

 In addition, as part of the action you take to enter your rage, you may choose a number of allied creatures equal to your proficiency bonus that you can see within 30 ft.
 Those creatures may immediately move up to half their speed.

 ### Improvised Assault
-*10th-level Path of the Marauder feature*

 Knowing a good opportunity is the secret to a glorious career.
 When you take the Dash action while raging, you can choose to conduct an improvised assault, allowing you to make a number of melee weapon attacks equal to your proficiency bonus as part of this action, with each of these attacks must target a different creature.

 You can use this feature once and regain its use when you finish a short rest.

 ### Leading by Example
-*14th-level Path of the Marauder feature*

 As the foremost expert in the field of surprise surgery, your allies look to your demonstrations.
 Whenever you score a critical hit while raging, you can choose one ally within 30 ft.
 That ally may use their reaction to move up to half their speed and make one melee weapon attack.
 This ability cannot trigger off the same enemy more than once per round.